Kitware/SMQTK/docs/building.rst

 Installing Python dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are two files that list required python packages:
+There are two files that list the main required python packages:

-* :file:`requirements.conda.txt`
+* :file:`requirements/requirements.main.conda.txt`
-* :file:`requirements.pip.txt`
+* :file:`requirements/requirements.main.pip.txt`

 In addition, if you wish to be able to build the Sphinx_ based documentation for the project there are two additional dependency files:

-* :file:`requirements.docs.conda.txt`
+* :file:`requirements/requirements.docs.conda.txt`
-* :file:`requirements.docs.pip.txt`
+* :file:`requirements/requirements.docs.pip.txt`

-Required packages have been split up this way because conda does not provide all packages that pip can.
-Further, not everyone wishes or needs to build the documentation.
+Required packages for different modes have been split up this way because conda does not provide all packages that pip can.
+Further, not everyone wishes for or needs the dependencies for every mode.
 While conda is generally considered the preferred method of acquiring python dependencies due to their pre-built nature, some of our requirements are not available through conda.

 .. _Sphinx: http://sphinx-doc.org/